FarronF/limerick-council-meetings/meetings/2022/07/12-Adjourned Meeting of Travel and Transportation Strategic Policy Committee/Minutes - Meeting of Travel and Transportation Strategic Policy Committee - 27th April 2022.md

 Cllr.
 Sheahan (M) added that a railway station would not be viable without population growth

-and these areas will have to be allowed to grow.---
+and these areas will have to be allowed to grow.
+---
 6

 **Item 5: Question submitted by Mr. Bruce Harper**